-It comes in two forms: liquids that can be used to react phenolic resins, create paints and films and low viscosity soak in treatments for timber and white/cream powders that are inherently intumescent.
+It comes in two forms: liquids that can be used to react phenolic resins, create paints and films and low viscosity soak in treatments for timber and High viscosity liquids, available at 100% NVC or as aqueous solutions that are inherently intumescent Here.
 The principle behind Phyrolex is to take the functional components of a conventional intumescent formulation and react these into a polymeric molecule.
 The Phyrolex flame retardants are a reaction product.
 What they are not is a mixture of separate compounds.

-Thus the Phyrolex flame retardants are polymeric compounds that combine the functions (but not the structure) of the catalyst (ammonium polyphosphate), carbonific (pentaerythritol) and spumescent (melamine) that exist in conventional intumescent mixtures.
+Thus the Phyrolex LFR’s are polymeric compounds that combine the functions (but not the structure) of the catalyst (ammonium polyphosphate), carbonific (pentaerythritol) and spumescent (melamine) that exist in conventional intumescent mixtures.
 After an extended development period, you may well have heard the principle expounded before.

 Phyrolex Flame Retardants :-